jialiu232/blogdown/content/post/2016-12-30-hello-markdown.md

 ---
 layout:     post
 date: "2016-12-30T21:49:57-07:00"
-title: A Plain Markdown Post
+title: "A Plain Markdown Post"
 tags:
-    - python
+    - Python
-    - travel
+    - Travel
+published: true
 categories: ["new_tech"]
+showtoc: false
 ---

 This is a post written in plain Markdown (`*.md`) instead of R Markdown (`*.Rmd`).
 The major differences are: